 Does Tribal Habits monitor its systems and software?

 Yes.
-The application and infrastructure behaviour of Tribal Habits is monitored using multiple solutions including Amazon Web Services (AWS) CloudWatch alarms, New Relic infrastructure monitoring and Rollbar error reporting for both server and client errors.
+The application and infrastructure behaviour of Tribal Habits is monitored using multiple solutions including Amazon Web Services (AWS) Control Tower, Guardduty and CloudWatch alarms, as well as error reporting for both server and client errors.
 Our status page (status.tribalhabits.com) provides real time reporting on key infrastructure.
-We also utilise Amazon Guard Duty to use machine learning techniques for constant monitoring of unauthorised access to our servers and APIs.

 Does the Tribal Habits platform contain system redundancy?

 Yes.
 Every part of the Tribal Habits platform is distributed across multiple instances and availability zones within the Amazon Web Services (AWS) infrastructure.
 Databases, application servers, web servers, jobs servers, and load balancers as well as backend support services all have multiple failover instances to prevent outage from single points of failure.